 Here’s what I did to take my small linen closet from a hot-mess to a hottie!
 Can a closet be a hottie, you ask?
 Definitely.

-How to Clean and Organize a Small Linen Closet
+How to Refresh and Organize a Small Linen Closet

 - Declutter-Go through EVERYTHING.
 I had a trash bag for things that could be thrown away.
 I had a pile to give away, and a pile to keep.
 That’s pretty standard when decluttering and organizing any space.